 With over 1,700 episodes, each with millions of streams, it was the biggest podcast on the planet.
 The use of the adjective “biggest” refers not only to the podcast’s popularity, but also to the length of its episodes, which can reach more than five hours.

 Hosted by UFC commentator Joe Rogan, the podcast breaks all tacitly established rules for content creation: episodes are long, without a set script, and in which there are no themes or guests too controversial.
 The show has been the most popular podcast on the platform since being acquired.

-Since the 9-figure Rogan deal, Spotify has gone on to sign Kim Kardashian, Michelle Obama and Will and Meghan to deals.
+Since the 9-figure Rogan deal, Spotify has gone on to sign Kim Kardashian, Michelle Obama and Harry and Meghan to deals.

 All that jazz

 It’s no use making great partnerships and bringing in big names in show business if that doesn’t translate into profitability.
 Fortunately, Spotify has proven to be a strong cash generator: just in the second quarter of 2021 the company earned more than US$2.6b.

 Revenue has been growing about 23.35% over the past three years, with a gross profit margin of 26.39%.
 Operational and R&D expenses have been falling, which shows that the application is already becoming consolidated in the market and needs less and less improvements.
 On the other hand, marketing expenses have been increasing (partnerships will not pay for themselves).

 However, Spotify’s worst expense is intellectual property: currently, the company spends US$4.1 billion just to pay royalties from artists and content producers that are played on its platform.
 One wonders how much pop singer Olivia Rodrigo must have earned from the release of her album SOUR, which had more than 63 million listeners on her first day on the app alone.